icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 );
 ```

-We'll go through these one step at a time:
+We'll go through this one step at a time:

  * First we create a `RenderPassNodeBuilder`
  * We add a subpass to it by creating a `SubpassBuilder`